Saturday, March 3, 2012

 1990: Paul McCartney played in the first of six sold-out shows at the Tokyo Dome in Tokyo, Japan.

 1990: Janet Jackson had her eighth Top 10 in five years and "Escapade" took the final step to #1.
 "Dangerous" from Roxette was second while Paula Abdul's previous #1 "Opposites Attract" was third.
 Behind them, the B-52's and "Roam".
-The rest of the Top 10: "All or Nothing" from Milli Vanilli, Gloria Estefan with "Here We Are", Bad English and "Price of Love" at #7, the Cover Girls with "We Can't Go Wrong", Alannah Myles entered the Top 10 with "Black Velvet" and Michel'le edged up with "No More Lies".
+The rest of the Top 10: "All or Nothing" from Milli Vanilli, Gloria Estefan with "Here We Are", Bad English and "Price Of Love" at #7, the Cover Girls with "We Can't Go Wrong", Alannah Myles entered the Top 10 with "Black Velvet" and Michel'le edged up with "No More Lies".

 1994: Kurt Cobain of Nirvana fell into a coma in Italy after taking Valium with champagne.